-Definitions of these terms can be found in section 10 of the Sustainable Planning Act 2009.
+Definitions of these terms can be found in Schedule 2 (section 6) of the Planning Act 2016.

 Understanding the type of development that is applicable to your proposal is critical in determining the need for a development application.

-The level of assessment given to different types of development has a direct bearing on whether you need to lodge a development application and how your development application will be assessed by Council.
+The category of development given to different types of development has a direct bearing on whether you need to lodge a development application and how your development application will be assessed by Council.

-- exempt from assessment against the City Plan
+- be exempt from assessment against City Plan

-- require you to submit a development application to Council for ‘code’ or ‘impact’ assessment.
+- be assessable development that will require you to submit a development application to Council or;

-If your development is for one of the following uses and you require the level of assessment advice, phone Council on 3403 8888 to speak to a town planner:
+If your development is for one of the following uses and you require the category of assessment advice, phone Council on 3403 8888 to speak to a town planner:

 - Dual occupancy